 When it comes to blogging platforms, one of the first providers that will pop in most people’s minds is Blogger.
 Founded in 1999, it is one of the oldest providers still active.
 In 2003, it was acquired by Google and that change is still shifting the way users are working with Blogger.
-On a positive side, it is much more reliable now, but the downside, Google is forcing Google+ to users, and there are other coming and going features which can be unnecessary.
+On a positive side, it is much more reliable now, but the downside, Google is forcing Google+ to users, and there are others coming and going features which can be unnecessary.

-Like we said, Google+ brings some downside to the platform.
+As we said, Google+ brings some downside to the platform.
 When creating a profile for Blogger, you will have to log-in with your Google account.
 Besides the somewhat annoying feature where Google is pushing one account for everything they operate, it is fairly easy to get started.
 Don’t worry, you can pick your blog name, you will not be forced to blog under your real name, but if you want, you can connect your Blogger blog to Google+ profile.

-While Google+ integration is forced and sharing content on it is very easy, that particular social network has not really took off, so sharing on it might not be that valuable.
+While Google+ integration is forced and sharing content on it is very easy, that particular social network has not really taken off, so sharing on it might not be that valuable.
 Add the lack of any chance of true anonymity to a blog that could have a potential secret outlet of your thoughts.
 Although everybody is frowning upon this integration, there haven’t been any (major) problems with Blogger.
 If anything, creating a profile became an easy 1, 2, 3 process.
 All you need is to pick a title, domain, template and you are ready to post.

 Maintenance and the dashboard

-After you create your blog, it will automatically take you to creating a new post section.
+After you create your blog, it will automatically take you to create a new post section.
 Currently, it is reflecting design features that are spread throughout all the Google services, which means that you will see a lean little machine.
 If you ever used Google Docs, you will definitively have a bit of déjà vu.

 It has all the essential formatting tools that you will need for your blog.
 Depending on the current Google trends, you will get or lose additional services.
 If you are a bit advanced, you can choose a second view of your dashboard and compose your posts in HTML.
-On the right, you will have basic things like publish, save, preview, labels, schedule and other options.
+On the right, you will have basic things like publishing, save, preview, labels, schedule and other options.

 The part where you manage your blog itself is in a completely different section.
 By clicking on your blog name on your blogger homepage, you will get to the blog management section.
-For a new post, you will click on the orange button with a pencil and you will get to “Create Post” part.
+For a new post, you will click on the orange button with a pencil and you will get to the “Create Post” part.
 However, in the “Overview” section, you can manage your layout, template, settings, posts, pages, comments and see different stats.
 You can also use the power of Google and create your ads or connect it to your Google+ profile.

 It is very user-friendly, but the downside is the picture administration within your posts.
-You can position them right, left or center and pick only predetermined size, pretty basic options, especially when it comes to sizing.
+You can position them right, left or center and pick the only predetermined size, pretty basic options, especially when it comes to sizing.
 There is also a limitation to sharing with 15 GB of free storage with Google Drive, Google+ and Gmail.